spsforks/QB64-Wiki/_SCREENEXISTS.md

 * Can be used to avoid program errors because a screen was not ready for input or alterations.
 ** Use before [_TITLE](_TITLE), [_SCREENMOVE](_SCREENMOVE) and other functions that require the output window to have been created.

 ## Example(s)

-## Example(s)
 The loop waits until the screen exists to add the title.

 ```vb